 Some of the best shows can be seen at the Angela Peralta Theater since it has a welcoming and intimate atmosphere.
-It is located in the historic center in Calle Mesones 82.
+It is located in the historic center at Calle Mesones 82.
 This theater was named after the Mexican queen of opera, Angela Peralta.
+She performed Rigoletto here at this theater.
+This is the third theater named after her.
 The most famous and beloved opera that is performed at this theater is L’Elsir D’Amore by Donizetti.

 #8 Visit Museums and Famous Houses in San Miguel

 ✦ Casa de Ignacio Allende